kyma-project/istio/docs/technical-design.md

 The responsibility of this component is to keep the proxy sidecars in the desired state.
 This means that it restarts pods that are part of the service mesh or that need to be added to the service mesh.
 The desired state is represented by [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md) and the Istio Version coupled to the Operator.
+This component carries a high risk that its execution takes too long for synchronous execution in the controller.
+We need to check its performance during implementation and assess whether its logic needs to be executed asynchronously, e.g. as part of a job or a cron job.

 As of now the following scenarios must be covered by this component:
 - Restart pods with proxy sidecar when CNI config changed